 Proposals for new team-taught courses will be evaluated according to the following criteria:

 - A clear description of the objectives of the course and its interdisciplinary character;

 - A convincing description of how the course will achieve its objectives; and

-- A persuasive explanation of the importance of the course to the departments involved and to the humanities in general, in particular, an explanation of the distinctive contribution of this course to the existing curriculum.
+- A persuasive explanation of the course's importance to the departments involved and to the humanities in general, in particular, an explanation of the distinctive contribution of this course to the existing curriculum.

-Proposals for renewal grants will be evaluated according to the criteria above as well as the following:
+Proposals for renewal grants will be evaluated according to the criteria above as well as according to the following: